sjmoran/learning2hash.github.io/tutorial.md

 In this article, we focused on a single-hashtable implementation of LSH and GRH, and boosted retrieval further with multi-probing (searching nearby buckets).
 An alternative approach is to use multiple independent hash tables instead of probing within one — a valuable direction for a future deep dive.

-For readers eager to explore Learning to Hash in more depth, *Awesome Learning to Hash* is a curated, and regularly updated resource.
-It offers:

-* **Access to over 3,000 key papers**, all organised by topic, method, and application domain
-* Browsing tools: search by tag or author, view papers in a 2D topic map, explore tutorial materials and practical tools
-* A community‑driven structure — with an option to contribute your own papers or suggest updates

-Check it out here: [Awesome Learning to Hash](https://learning2hash.github.io/).

-*Disclaimer: The views and opinions expressed in this article are my own and do not represent those of my employer or any affiliated organizations.
-The content is based on personal experience and reflection, and should not be taken as professional or academic advice.*

 ## 📚 Further Learning

 If you’d like to dive deeper into the theory and practice of hashing for similarity search and large-scale learning, here are some foundational and advanced resources: